Telltale Signs of a Work-at-Home Job Scam

 Be wary and avoid work-at-home scams by doing careful research before you send money.
-In fact, look out for anything that requires you to pay.
+Look out for anything that requires you to pay.

-Real work at home employers pay you, not the other way around.
+Real work at home employers will pay you, not the other way around.

 Scroll to the bottom of a site.
 Or scan the top for "About us" or "Contact Us."

 If there is an email address, what kind is it?
-If it is gmail, yahoo, hotmail or other free email accounts, be wary.
-Legitimate companies usually have their own domain.
+If it is Gmail, Yahoo, Hotmail or other free email accounts, be wary.
+Legitimate companies usually have their domain.
 Though, having a domain is certainly no guarantee of legitimacy.

 Read everything carefully.
 If it seems unclear exactly what you will receive or would be expected to do, that's probably no accident.
 Look for asterisks and disclaimers, though often these are added to make a web page look legitimate.
 Envelope-stuffing schemes are known for deeming work submitted as unacceptable quality and refusing to pay.
 The clause about how unacceptable work will be rejected is in the informational materials, but the definition of what is unacceptable is not.

 Some sites will tout mentions in well-known publications, like the USA Today or The New York Times, but then do not provide links.
 You've got to wonder why they decline to offer proof.
-If no link is provided, then I assume they are either lying or the coverage was unfavorable.
+If no link is provided, then I assume they are either lying, or the coverage was unfavorable.
 Sometimes they will say well-known companies like Coca-Cola use their services.
-Their hope is that by simply associating themselves with a trusted brand they will appear more trustworthy.
+The hope is that by associating themselves with a trusted brand, they will appear more trustworthy.

-This is really where you need to use your own common sense.
+It is really where you need to use your common sense.
 When websites use an emotional sales pitch (often with a voiceover on the webpage), saying "You deserve this" or showing the fabulous cars and homes of its success stories, be very suspicious.

-Really, if their product or opportunity is that great, why must they try to convince you with such an off-topic plea?
-What you want to hear are details about the opportunity they are presenting … not a rags-to-riches fairy tale.
+If their product or opportunity is that great, why must they try to convince you with such an off-topic plea?
+What you want to hear are details about the opportunity they are presenting not a rags-to-riches fairy tale.

 "The Next 23 People to Click…" or "Free Today Only!"
 What's the hurry?
 They are counting on you to make a quick decision to fork over your money.
 A measured look at their site might reveal suspicious information.